KrisChan489/lab04_repo/README.md

-This readme is here for reasons.
+This is our COMP 1930 project.
+We are group 21.
+We are using gitHub for the first time.